sanjeeban06/fidenz-weather/README.md

 The test user is configured in Auth0 and has a verified email address.

-Multi-Factor Authentication
+# Multi-Factor Authentication

-MFA is configured with the policy set to:

-Always
+Multi-factor authentication is configured through Auth0 and is required for users when signing in.

+The MFA policy is configured as Always, meaning users are required to provide an additional authentication factor after successfully entering their primary credentials.

-The following MFA factors are enabled:
+The following MFA factors are enabled in Auth0:

 One-time Password (OTP) using an authenticator application Email verification code

-First login
+The provided Fidenz test account (careers@fidenz.com) has a verified email address and is enrolled in Email MFA.

-On the first login, Auth0 may require the user to enroll an authenticator application.
+During authentication, Auth0 can require the user to complete the configured MFA challenge using the available enrolled verification method.

-The user will be shown a QR code or setup key.

-The user can scan the QR code using an authenticator application such as Google Authenticator or Microsoft Authenticator and enter the generated one-time password.

-Subsequent logins

-After the initial MFA enrollment, the user will be prompted for an additional authentication factor when logging in.

-Depending on the available MFA options, the user can use the enrolled authenticator application or an email verification code.
+The test account is therefore configured to demonstrate the required email-based MFA flow without requiring the reviewer to create or configure a separate user.

 ---